awslabs/ec2-spot-workshops/content/running_spark_apps_with_emr_on_spot_instances/examining_cluster.md

 2. Move to the Steps tab, and your Spark application will either be Pending (for the cluster to start) or Running.

 {{% notice note %}}
-In this step, when you look at the utilization of the EMR cluster, do not expect to see full utilization of vCPUs and Memory on the EC2 instances, as the wordcount Spark application we are running is not very intensive and is just used for demo purposes.
+In this step, when you look at the utilization of the EMR cluster, do not expect to see full utilization of vCPUs and Memory on the EC2 instances, as the wordcount Spark application we are running is not very resource intensive and is just used for demo purposes.
 {{% /notice %}}

 ### Using CloudWatch Metrics